 It was Israel to whom the prophet Hosea was writing these solemn words, for individually, and as a nation, they had rebelled against the Lord.
 They had followed after other gods, committed spiritual adultery, strayed far from the God of their fathers, and become estranged from the One Who chose them to be His own special inheritance.

 They were to break up the uncultivated ground in their hardened and rebellious hearts.
-"Break up your fallow ground.." they were told.
+"Break up your fallow ground," they were told.
 For too long Israel had gone her own way.
 The time had come for them to seek the Lord, with their whole heart.
-They were to seek after Him, and to keep on seeking His favour, They were to search for Him until He heard, and answers them - until He come and teach them righteousness and pour His righteous gift of salvation upon them.
+They were to seek after Him, and to keep on seeking His favour, They were to search for Him until He heard, and answered them - until He came to teach them righteousness and pour His righteous gift of salvation upon them.

 May we take to heart this serious warning of Hosea and sow to ourselves in righteousness.
 May we examine ourselves and break up the fallow ground in our own lives.
 May we sow with a view to righteousness so that we may reap according to His kindness and grace, knowing that it is time to seek the Lord.

 Let us root out any bitterness, unforgiveness, legalism, and unbelief that is lurking on our hearts.
 May we cast off the works of darkness, and walk in the light as He is in the light.
 May we be led by the Spirit, so that we will not carry out the desires of the flesh or become hardened of heart.
 And let us remember that now is the accepted time to break up the fallow ground and seek the Lord - tomorrow may be too late.